ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/how-to-subscribe-to-operation-changes.dotnet.markdown

 | **Faulted** | `Indicates that the operation is faulted` |
 | **Canceled** | `Indicates that the operation has been Canceled` |
 {PANEL/}

 ## Remarks

+{WARNING: }
-{INFO To get more method overloads, especially the ones supporting delegates, please add the [Reactive Extensions Core](https://www.nuget.org/packages/System.Reactive.Core/) package to your project. /}
+To get more method overloads, especially ones supporting **delegates**, please add the [System.Reactive.Core](https://www.nuget.org/packages/System.Reactive.Core/) package to your project.
+{WARNING/}

 ## Related Articles